ibm-research/swifthlm/README.txt

 SwiftHLM function can be orthogonal and complementary to Swift (ring to ring) tiering [6].

-SwiftHLM version 0.1 provides the following basic HLM functions on the external Swift interface:
+SwiftHLM version 0.2.1 provides the following basic HLM functions on the external Swift interface:

 - MIGRATE (container or an object from disk to HLM)
 - RECALL (i.e. prefetch a container or an object from HLM to disk)
-- STATUS (get status for an object or a container objects).
+- STATUS (get status for a container or an object)
+- REQUESTS (get status of migration and recall requests previously submitted for a contaner or an object).

+MIGRATE and RECALL are asynchronous operations, meaning that the request from user is queued and user's call is responded immediately, then the request is processed as a background task.
+Requests are currently processed in a FIFO manner (scheduling optimizations are future work).
+REQUESTS and STATUS are synchronous operations that block the user's call until the queried information is collected and returned.

-Detailed (still exemplary and not standardized) syntax and usage examples are provided below in section "External Interface and Usage Examples".
+Detailed (still exemplary and not standardized) syntax and usage examples are provided below in section "7.
+External Interface and Usage Examples".

+For each of these functions, SwiftHLM Middleware invokes additional SwiftHLM components to perform the task, which includes calls to HLM storage backend, for which a generic backend interface is defined below in section "6.
+HLM Backend".
+Description of other components is provided in the header of the implementation file for each component.

 2. Requirements
 ===============================================

-- OpenStack Swift Juno (tested) or Kilo (tested) or a later release (not tested)
+- OpenStack Swift Juno, Kilo, or Liberty (tested) or a later release (not tested)
 - HLM backend that supports SwiftHLM functions, see HLM Backend section below for details